-Because of the diversity of information stored within it, a database may contain some granular information that requires special protection.
-For example, a database that logs the use of electronic key cards for entrance into a building is unlikely to contain any attorney-client communications or work-product materials.
-However, it may contain personally identifying information, such as Social Security numbers, of the people using the key codes.
-Similarly, a database that stores the work flow for creating and publishing promotional material may store comments from the in-house (or even retained) legal counsel regarding the materials.
-These privileged notations may be placed in discrete "attorney notes" fields or they could be mixed with non-privileged comments in free-text data fields.
+While a database that logs the use of electronic key cards for entrance into a building is unlikely to contain any attorney-client communications or work-product materials, some databases may contain granular information that requires special protection.
+For example, a database may contain personally identifying information, such as Social Security numbers, of the people using the key codes.
+Similarly, a database system that is used to manage a work flow for creating and publishing promotional material may store